MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Measuring human factors

 \subsection{Personality Traits}

-Personality traits (\textbf{Agreeableness}, \textbf{Conscientiousness}, \textbf{Extraversion}, \textbf{Openness}, and \textbf{Neuroticism}/\textbf{Emotional stability}) are commonly evaluated through validated questionnaires like the \textit{Big Five Inventory} (BFI) \cite{john1991big}, the \textit{International Personality Item Pool} (IPIP-FFM) \cite{goldberb2006IPIP}, both of which provide reliable assessments of personality dimensions.
+Personality traits (\textbf{Agreeableness}, \textbf{Conscientiousness}, \textbf{Extraversion}, \textbf{Openness}, and \textbf{Neuroticism}/\textbf{Affective stability}) are commonly evaluated through validated questionnaires like the \textit{Big Five Inventory} (BFI) \cite{john1991big}, the \textit{International Personality Item Pool} (IPIP-FFM) \cite{goldberb2006IPIP}, both of which provide reliable assessments of personality dimensions.
 For example, the IPIP Big-Five scales correlate strongly with the commercial \textit{NEO-PI-R measure} \cite{costa1992neo}, a paid, licensed questionnaire.
 A more recent version of the BFI is the BFI-2 \cite{soto2016bfi2}, which offers several advantages over the original version, including a robust hierarchical structure and enhanced predictive power.
 The BFI-2 was developed in three versions: a full 60-item version, a compact 30-item version, and an abbreviated 15-item version.
 Another alternative is the \textit{HEXACO-24} \cite{DEVRIES2013871}, a short self-reported questionnaire designed to assess personality traits, with four items per trait.

 \textbf{Greed} can be measured through the \textit{Dispositional Greed Scale (DGS)} \cite{zeelenberg2021dispositional}.
 It is a seven–item self-report instrument that measures the tendency to desire “more” and to experience persistent dissatisfaction with current possessions or achievements.
-An alternative tool is the \textit{Multidimensional Dispositional Greed Assessment (MDGA)}, a questionnaire designed to measure adults’ dispositional greed, which encompasses the desire to acquire more than one has or retain what one has at all costs, and the tendency to never be satisfied \cite{Lambie31122022}.
+An alternative tool is the \textit{Multidimensional Dispositional Greed Assessment (MDGA)}, a questionnaire designed to measure adults’ dispositional greed, which encompasses the desire to acquire more than one currently has or to retain possessions at all costs, and the tendency to never be satisfied \cite{Lambie31122022}.

 \textbf{Narcissism} can be assessed by using different questionnaires.
 The first is the \textit{Narcissistic Admiration and Rivalry Questionnaire (NARQ)} \cite{back2013narcissistic}.
 It conceives narcissism as a dual process encompassing self-promoting and antagonistic tendencies: \textit{admiration}, which reflects assertive self-enhancement and the pursuit of uniqueness, and \textit{rivalry}, which captures defensive self-protection through devaluation of others.
 The second questionnaire is the \textit{The Five-Factor Narcissism Inventory} \cite{glover2012five}, a self-report measure of the traits linked to grandiose and vulnerable narcissism, as well as narcissistic personality disorder.
 The last questionnaire is the \textit{Narcissistic Personality Inventory} (NPI), one of the first tools used to assess non-clinical narcissism as a stable personality trait \cite{raskin1979narcissistic}.
 It captures key dimensions such as grandiosity, entitlement, and exhibitionism, and is among the most widely used measures of narcissistic traits in the general population.